Brahminy kite: Description

+The bird measures 45–51 cm in length, 109–124 cm in wingspan, and weighs 320–673 g.

 The brahminy kite is distinctive and contrastingly coloured, with chestnut plumage except for the white head and breast and black wing tips.
 The juveniles are browner, but can be distinguished from both the resident and migratory races of black kites in Asia by the paler appearance, shorter wings, and rounded tail.
 The pale patch on the underwing carpal region is of a squarish shape and separated from Buteo buzzards.

 The brahminy kite is about the same size as the black kite (Milvus migrans) and has a typical kite flight, with wings angled, but its tail is rounded unlike the Milvus species, red kite, and black kite, which have forked tails.
 The two genera are, however, very close.

 The call is a mewing keeyew.

 Distribution and status

 This kite is a familiar sight in the skies of Sri Lanka, Nepal, India, Iran, Pakistan, Bangladesh, and southeast Asia and as far south as New South Wales, Australia, through which region it is widespread and resident.
 They perform seasonal movements associated with rainfall in some parts of their range.

 They are mainly seen in the plains, but can sometimes occur above 5000 feet in the Himalayas.

 It is evaluated as being of least concern on the IUCN Red List of Threatened Species.
 However, the species is on the decline in some parts such as Java.